HakaiInstitute/hakai-ml-train/README.md

 ## Kelp segmentation instructions

 ### Log in to Hal9000
-- Open a terminal and enter `ssh will@10.10.1.13`.
+- Open a terminal and ssh into Hal9000
+    - e.g. `ssh username@10.10.1.13`.
 Enter you password

 ### First-time setup
 - Install cifs-utils so you can later access NAS files `sudo apt-get install cifs-utils`